 NordicTrack is one of the leaders in cardio equipment such as treadmills, exercise bikes, rowers, and ellipticals, and they also manufacture their own strength equipment.
 Your purchase includes a 30-day trial period in which you’re eligible for a full refund if you aren’t satisfied with your equipment.
 To reach their customer support team, you can call them at 1-888-308-9616.

-The NordicTrack Commercial 2450 is not your typical treadmill.
-It features modern technology, such as a 22-inch touchscreen monitor, and automatic adjustments to your incline, decline, and speed settings during your trainer-led iFit workouts.
+The NordicTrack Commercial 2450 is one of our favorite options on the market with its modern technology.
+It features a 22-inch touchscreen monitor, and you’ll experience automatic adjustments to your incline, decline, and speed settings during your trainer-led iFit workouts.
 It has a powerful 3.6 HP motor that can support up to 300 pounds and provides a max speed of 12 miles per hour for those who like to sprint.

-The integration of Google Maps™ means you can virtually travel anywhere in the world, and the treadmill will mimic the lay of the land during your run or walk.
+The integration of Google Maps™ means you can virtually travel anywhere in the world, and the treadmill will mimic the lay of the land during your cardio session.
 There aren’t any built-in heart rate sensors on this treadmill, but you can always pair your own via Bluetooth.
-It might fall out of some people’s budget with a $3,000 price tag, but we think the powerful motor, durable tread, and luxurious cushioning make it a great product worth considering for your home gym.
+It might fall out of some people’s budget with a $3,000 price tag, and the 1.9-inch rollers aren’t ideal for dedicated runners, but we think the powerful motor and luxurious cushioning make it a great product worth considering for your home gym.

-How much does the NordicTrack Commercial 2450 cost?
+How much does the NordicTrack Commercial 2450 Treadmill cost?

-Yes, you can fold this treadmill into a V-shape to create more space in your dedicated workout space.
+Yes, this treadmill features a hydraulic lift system that allows you to fold this treadmill into a V-shape.
 Just remember, it’s still a pretty large product, so you should still map out your home gym to avoid spacing issues.